ibm-cloud-docs/Cloudant/offerings/bluemix.md

 A banner also appears on the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 You can still read and delete data.
 However, to write new data, you have two options.
 First, you can upgrade to a paid [Standard plan](#standard-plan) that removes the write limitation immediately.
 Alternatively, you can delete data so that your total storage falls under the 1-GB limit and wait until the next daily storage check runs for your instance to allow writes again.

 If you want to store more than 1 GB of data, or be able to scale provisioned throughput capacity, move to the [Standard plan](#standard-plan).

+You are limited to one {{site.data.keyword.cloudant_short_notm}} Lite plan instance per {{site.data.keyword.cloud_notm}} account.
+If you already have one Lite plan instance, any attempt to create a new Lite plan instance, or change a Standard plan instance to a Lite plan, returns the message, "You can only have one instance of a Lite plan per service.
+To create a new instance, either delete your existing Lite plan instance or select a paid plan."
+{: tip}

 ### Standard plan
 {: #standard-plan}